bcarlier75/NLP_prediction_model/README.md

 To replicate my model you will need to download the yelp JSON dataset available [here](https://www.yelp.com/dataset/download).

-Your directory structure should be according to these at the start of the main function in predict_review_rating.py.However you can easily modify it.
+Your directory structure should be according to these at the start of the main function in predict_review_rating.py.
+However you can easily modify it.

 Here is the one I used :